About Pipelines

 By default, the page opens when you click a pipeline in the project’s pipeline library.

-The first part of the page (1) provides general information about the pipeline, such as the name and description, and other pipeline settings.
+The first part of the page (1) gives general information on the pipeline, such as the name, alias, and description.

-The second part of the page (2) provides information about the pipeline instance such as the last status, the start and end date of the last instance and its duration, whether the pipeline variables were editable at runtime, the version used, and the pipeline creator.
+The second part of the page (2) gives information on the last pipeline instance, such as the status, start and end dates, duration, and whether variables were editable at runtime.

-In addition, you can see the progress of a running pipeline in real time.
+You can also see the progress of a running pipeline in real-time.
+Click a job to open a context menu and view:

-When a job has finished running, you can view its execution logs, and the summary table of used and modified variables (4), if the setting for modifying variables at pipeline execution was enabled.
+A summary table of the variables used and modified (5) by clicking See variables, if the setting for modifying variables at pipeline execution was enabled.

-The third part of the page (3) provides information about the pipeline consumption through different graphic resources.
-Use these graphs to check your pipeline consumption during its execution.
+The third part of the page (3) gives information on the pipeline consumption through various graphs.
+You can use these graphs to check your pipeline consumption during its execution.

 ![]() |